joaopaulogn/PlankZer/README.md

 # PlankZer
-its just a separator for plank dock :p
+its just a separator for plank dock :p specially for macOS Theme or maybe other ? :p

-# PlankZer [Plank Zeparator]
-Simple script for adding spacers into Plank dock.

 ![Plank spacers](screenshot.png)